erikv05/Kafka-Creative-Project/README.md

 1) Open command prompt (windows key, search 'command')

 2) Drag and drop the 'main.py' file from the downloaded folder into command prompt and hit ENTER.

+____

+Mechanically, if there are two choices to act and you don't type a valid option, the first choice will usually be assumed.
+For instance, if I ask you to type YES/NO, and you type "maybe," the program will assume you typed yes.
+Make sure to avoid typos.
+Case is ignored.